- Entertainment and Media»

 Many tracks have a Much Slower pace and also incorporate their native Brazil into the music.

-The drums at times are startling, and that's something that really adds a power to the music, it actually adds an even more primitive and ominous feel to the music.
+The drums at times are startling, and that's something that really adds a power to the music.
+They actually add an even more primitive and ominous feel to the music.

 Megadeth: Rust in Peace